 Chronic lymphocytic leukemia (CLL) is a type of cancer that starts from white blood cells (called lymphocytes) in the bone marrow.
 It then invades the blood.
-Leukemia cells tend to build up in the body over time, but in many cases people don't have any symptoms for at least a few years.
+Leukemia cells tend to build up over time, and many people don't have any symptoms for at least a few years.
 In time, it can also invade other parts of the body, including the lymph nodes, liver, and spleen.
-Compared to other types of leukemia, CLL usually grows slowly.
+Compared with other types of leukemia, CLL usually grows slowly.

 Doctors have found that there seem to be 2 different kinds of CLL:

 The leukemia cells from these 2 types look alike, but lab tests can tell the difference between them.
 The tests look for proteins called ZAP-70 and CD38.
-Patients whose CLL cells contain low amounts of ZAP-70 and CD38 have a better prognosis (outlook).
+If the CLL cells contain low amounts of these proteins, the leukemia tends to grow more slowly.

 Leukemia is different from other types of cancer that start in organs like the lungs, colon, or breast and then spread to the bone marrow.
 Cancers that start elsewhere and then spread to the bone marrow are not leukemia.

 To understand the different types of leukemia, it helps to know some basic facts about the blood and lymph systems.